oracle-devrel/leagueoflegends-optimizer/hols/nn/intro/intro.md

 This is what this workshop is going to teach you.

 We're going to create two models:
-- -Offline Model_: we'll obtain after-match data, and compare how well we did to pàst professional games.
+- _Offline Model_: we'll obtain after-match data, and compare how well we did to pàst professional games.
 This will be a good model to **theorize** about which characters are good / bad in the long run.
 - _Live Client Model_: we'll obtain **real-time** data from a match, run it through our model, and return a winning probability (0-100)%.

 ## Introduction to League of Legends